Indexing as many pages on your website as possible can be very tempting for marketers who are trying to boost their search engine authority.

 Bottom line: If your thank-you pages are easily discoverable through a simple Google search, you may be leaving valuable leads on the table.

 So, how do you go about "de-indexing" certain pages from search engines?
-Here are two ways to do it.
+Here are three ways to do it.

 Use if: You want more control over what you de-index, and you have the necessary technical resources.

 That being said, of the two options available to you, this one requires the most technical kung fu.
-To learn about how to create a robots.txt file, you'll want to read through this article from Google Webmaster Tools.
+To learn how to create a robots.txt file, you'll want to read through this article that explains exactly how to do it..

 If you don’t need all the control of a robots.txt file and are looking for an easier, less technical solution, then this second option is for you.